What kind of Termite Barrier does my home have?

 We choose to install the Termx Replenishment System around the perimeter of buildings under concrete paths and patios to offer the option to “re-charge” when the chemical has expired.
 This prevents drilling through concrete paths or tiled patios when the barrier needs to be renewed.

-Chemical barriers can also be installed by drilling & injecting and trenching & flooding around the foundation walls or slab edge of the buildings.
+Chemical treated zones (also known as chemical barriers) can also be installed by drilling & injecting and trenching & flooding around the foundation walls or slab edge of the buildings.
 This treatment method is most often used where an existing building doesn’t have any form of physical barriers installed or any reticulation systems that can be “re-charged”.